99 Habits That Make You Smarter + FREE Printable List

 7. Recycle your trash.

 Related: How to set up a planner that fits you

 10. Participate in interesting discussions.

-11. Always look for something new to learn.
+11. Continuously look for something new to learn.

-12. Learn about food additives and start reading food labels.
+12. Learn about the food additives and start reading food labels.

 13. Keep an updated survival bag.